deepjavalibrary/djl-serving/serving/docs/configurations_model.md

 In `serving.properties`, you can set the following properties.
 Model properties are accessible to `Translator` and python handler functions.

-- `engine`: Which Engine to use, values include MXNet, PyTorch, TensorFlow, ONNX, DeepSpeed, etc.
+- `engine`: Which Engine to use, values include MXNet, PyTorch, TensorFlow, ONNX, etc.
 - `load_on_devices`: A ; delimited devices list, which the model to be loaded on, default to load on all devices.
 - `translatorFactory`: Specify the TranslatorFactory.
 - `job_queue_size`: Specify the job queue size at model level, this will override global `job_queue_size`, default is `1000`.